sfilippone/amg4psblas/README.md

 The main reference for this project is
 > D'Ambra, P., Durastante, F., & Filippone, S. (2021).
 AMG preconditioners for linear solvers towards extreme scale.
 SIAM Journal on Scientific Computing, 43(5), S679-S703.

-AMG4PSBLAS contains the suite of preconditioners for the Parallel Sparse Computation Toolkit ([PSCToolkit](https://psctoolkit.github.io/)) suite of libraries.
+AMG4PSBLAS is the suite of preconditioners for the Parallel Sparse Computation Toolkit ([PSCToolkit](https://psctoolkit.github.io/)) suite of libraries.
 See the paper:
 > D’Ambra, P., Durastante, F., & Filippone, S. (2023).
 Parallel Sparse Computation Toolkit.
 Software Impacts, 15, 100463.

 The main reference for features inherited from MLD2P4 is